syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 Bookmark newBookmark = new Bookmark()
 {
     Name = "New Bookmark",
-    PageNumber = 0, // Page index where the bookmark should navigate };
+    PageNumber = 1, // Page number where the bookmark should navigate };

 pdfViewer.CustomBookmarks.Add(newBookmark);